Podcast: Leading Improvements in Higher Education

 Host of Leading Improvements in Higher Education Podcast Series

-Stephen P. Hundley, Ph.D., is the Senior Advisor to the Chancellor for Planning and Institutional Improvement at IUPUI, an urban-serving institution with 30,000 students.
-He is a Professor of Organizational Leadership within the Department of Technology Leadership and Communication in IUPUI’s School of Engineering and Technology.
+Stephen P. Hundley, Ph.D., is the Senior Advisor to the Chancellor for Planning and Institutional Improvement at IUPUI, where is also a Professor of Organizational Leadership.
 Stephen provides strategic advice and consultation to the Chancellor, the Chancellor’s Cabinet, and the Council of Deans on a range of matters pertaining to IUPUI’s strategy, effectiveness, and future directions.
-He leads the Office of Planning and Institutional Improvement, including facilitating the administrative and program review processes; directing campus-level strategic planning activities; handling the executive search and leadership onboarding function for the campus; promoting various improvement-oriented initiatives; and serving as executive sponsor of IUPUI's Program Review and Assessment Committee.
+He leads the Office of Planning and Institutional Improvement, including facilitating the administrative and program review processes; engages in campus-level strategic planning; handles the executive search and leadership onboarding function for the campus; promotes various improvement-oriented initiatives; and serves as executive sponsor of IUPUI's Program Review and Assessment Committee.